cfkarakulak/python_demo/README.md

    -e VGS_PROCESSOR_ROOT_URL=https://063d7f2f.ngrok.io/charge \
    python_demo
 ```
+* NOTE: `user:pass` is an access credentials which you can find [on your dashboard](https://www.verygoodsecurity.com/docs/settings/access-credentials)

 ## Set up VGS
 Some quick tips on how to set up VGS connections for use with this application.